Jonathan Grayer

-Jonathan Grayer is the Chairman and CEO of Imagine Learning, a leading digital education technology company focused on developing digital curriculum and tools for pre-K–12 students.
+Jonathan Grayer is the Founder and CEO of Imagine Learning, a leading digital education technology company focused on developing digital curriculum and tools for pre-K–12 students.
 Grayer founded the company in January 2010 as a partnership with Kohlberg Kravis Roberts (KKR).
 In January 2018, the company announced a new strategic partnership with Silver Lake Partners.
 Grayer previously served as the Chairman and CEO of Kaplan, Inc., a global education company and test prep provider that has been owned by Graham Holdings Company (formerly the Washington Post Company) since 1984.
 Grayer, named CEO in 1994, grew Kaplan's revenues from $80 million to $2.3 billion when he retired from the company in 2008.